 We recommend measuring the OD of A/C pipe at the exact location where the fitting is to be installed regardless of the fitting type (i.e., coupling, tapping sleeve, saddle, etc).

-When installing Robar service saddles, repair clamps and tapping sleeves, be sure there’s no foreign debris (pebbles or dirt) on the gasket or pipe before lubricating the entire gasket surface with a potable, NSF certified lube (we recommend SLIKSTYX)
+When installing Robar service saddles, repair clamps and tapping sleeves, be sure there’s no foreign debris (pebbles or dirt) on the gasket or pipe before lubricating.
+Lubricate with a certified potable lube such as Robar’s SLIKSTYX

 We recommend using a clamp that goes at least 5″ beyond the end of the hole/break on each side of the damage to ensure the leak can be stopped.
 We recommend more than 5” of clamp coverage if there’s a potential for further pipe deterioration around the repair.